Power Outages Are Getting Longer in the US, Thanks to Extreme Weather

 From rising demand to aging infrastructure, there’s a lot of stress on the grid right now.
 One challenge — extreme weather and natural disasters — is leading to longer outages across the country.

 That’s according to a new survey, conducted by J.D.
 Power and Associates, asking utility customers about their experience with service interruptions this year.
+Those findings are backed up by data from the US Energy Information Administration, which reveal the country saw its highest level of outages in a decade.

 See how much you can save with home energy changes